CivicaDigital/MongoRocks/README.md

 The query determines which documents should be be updated, the update document determines how they are to be updated.

-> NB:  By default the update method will only update the first document if finds, to update all the documents we need to pass `{ multi: true }` in the final argument.
+> NB:  By default the update method will only update the first document it finds, to update all the documents we need to pass `{ multi: true }` in the final argument.

 Consider this document: